-According to the social identity approach (Taifel & Turner, 1979), individuals can classify themselves and act on the basis of both their personal identity (i.e. "I" and "me") and their different social identities (i.e. "we" and "us").
-The consequences of individuals categorizing on the basis of social identities, and in particular the development of strong group identity attachment, have been the focus of much research.
-These studies have, for example, confirmed the importance of social identity and social identification for a range of behaviours, including individuals' commitment to group projects (Haslam et al, 2013), productivity (Worchel, et al., 1998) and participation in a variety of health-related behaviours, including physical activity (Stevens, et al. 2018).
-Much of this work speaks to a key claim of social identity approaches, that categorizing oneself in terms of a particular social identity is associated with a desire to align personal behavior with that of members within the group (Turner et al., 1987).
-Commonly, the strategic leadership literature focuses on facts, which make leaders unique as individuals (Finkelstein, Hambrick, Cannella, 2009) but newly, researchers have incrementally highlighted leadership as a social group process (Dinh, et al., 2014).
-According to this context, leaders are significant not just because they are unique as individuals, highly charismatic, or they hold a precise position of power, but rather because they think and act in terms of a bigger context.
-They should be able to nourish a shared identity with those they seek to persuade (Hogg, 2001.
-Hogg, van Knippenberg, Rast, 2012).
-Modern research in leadership paid considerable attention to the bond between personality traits and identity (Harrison, Leitch, McAdam, 2015.
-Lord, et al., 2017).
-The social identity approach to leadership sees as a method that is grounded in a sense of joint social identity between leaders and the employees (Ellemers, de Gilder& Haslam, 2004).
-In line with these demands, this research points to the importance of leaders being seen to be representatives of the group they want to lead (Barreto, Hogg, 2017).
+According to the social identity approach (Tajfel & Turner, 1979), individuals can classify themselves and act on the basis of both their personal identity (i.e., "I" and "me") and their different social identities (i.e., "we" and "us").
+The consequences of individuals categorising based on social identities and the development of strong group identity attachment have been the focus of many research.
+These studies have, for example, confirmed the importance of social identity and social identification for a range of behaviours, including individuals' commitment to group projects (Haslam et al, 2013), productivity (Worchel et al., 1998), and participation in a variety of health-related behaviours and physical activity (Stevens et al., 2018).
+Much of this work attests to a key claim of social identity approaches that categorize oneself in terms of a particular social identity, which is associated with a desire to align personal behaviour with that of members within the group (Turner et al., 1987).
+Commonly, the strategic leadership literature focuses on facts, which make leaders unique as individuals (Finkelstein, Hambrick, & Cannella, 2009).
+Nevertheless, recent researchers have incrementally highlighted leadership as a social group process (Dinh et al., 2014).
+According to this context, leaders are significant not just because they are unique as individuals, highly charismatic or based on the precise position of power they hold, but rather because they think and act in terms of a bigger context.
+They should be able to nourish a shared identity with those they seek to persuade (Hogg, 2001; Hogg, van Knippenberg, & Rast, 2012).
+The modern research in leadership paid considerable attention to the bond that exists between personality traits and identity (Harrison, Leitch, & McAdam, 2015; Lord et al., 2017).
+The social identity approach to leadership is seen as a method that is grounded in a sense of joint social identity between leaders and their employees (Ellemers, de Gilder, & Haslam, 2004).
+In line with these demands, this research points to the importance of leaders being seen as representatives of the group they want to lead (Barreto & Hogg, 2017).
 They embody the norms, values, and ideals that make the group different from other groups.
-At the same time, scholars have claimed, that successful leaders do not simply cover received social identities, but instead actively attempt to create some kind of group identity (Augoustinos, de Garis, 2012).
-Among other things, as identity patrons, leaders work to make social identity, enhance a sense of shared identity within the groups they lead and make it their own.
-They typically do this by identifying shared norms and values, or ideals that adapt members with their own agenda.
-The theoretical proposition, that social identity makes happen all significant aspects of group behavior, makes the theoretical basis for novel analysis of leadership.
-Certainly, building on the foregoing knowledge, the social identity approach affirms, that leadership is a constant, multidimensional course, that is focusing on leaders' abilities to represent, create, and incorporate a shared sense of social identity for group members (Haslam, et al., 2020).
-This is because it is made by developing a shared sense of one group, that leaders are able to stimulate individuals' motivations and also exploit the converted power.
+At the same time, scholars have claimed that successful leaders do not simply cover received social identities, but instead actively attempt to create some kind of group identity (Augoustinos & de Garis, 2012).
+Among other things, leaders work as identity patrons to make social identity, enhance a sense of shared identity within the groups they lead, and make it their own.
+They typically do this by identifying shared norms and values or ideals that adapt members with their own agenda.
+The theoretical proposition that social identity includes all significant aspects of group behaviour is a theoretical basis for a novel analysis of leadership.
+Certainly, building on the foregoing knowledge, the social identity approach affirms that leadership is a constant, multidimensional course that focuses on leaders' abilities to represent, create, and incorporate a shared sense of social identity for group members (Haslam et al., 2020).
+This is because it is made by developing a shared sense of one group, which ensures that leaders can stimulate individuals' motivations and also exploit converted power.
 Meaningfully, from this context, successful leadership is a process of social influence that involves making followers want to contribute to shared goals.